 Concentration Risk.
-The Fund's strategy of focusing its investments in MLPs and pipeline companies means that the performance of the Fund will be closely tied to the performance of the energy infrastructure industry.
+The Fund's investment strategy means that the performance of the Fund will be closely tied to the performance of the energy infrastructure industry.
 The Fund's focus in this industry presents more risk than if it were broadly diversified over numerous industries and sectors of the economy.
 An inherent risk associated with any investment focus is that the Fund may be adversely affected if one or two of its investments perform poorly.